Historic attraction ready for action at Empire Mine

 The pump engine on the surface was connected to a vertically separated series of pumps in the mine that were vertically spaced about 200 feet apart.
 On each pump stroke, the water was lifted about three feet.
 Connecting the engine to the pumps was a set of large timbers that rose and descended in response to the force exerted by the Cornish Pump Engine's walking beam.

-In addition to Ward, other members include Tom Bumgarner, Bob Flanigan, Frank Hamlin, Bob Hansen, Ed Kittredge, Gary Larsen, Tom Newmark, Jim Schroeder, Dick Spoerer, Alan Trood, Mike Whitsel, Steve Wolf, Bert Wymer and Don Schmidt.

 Located between the Blacksmith Shop and the Hoist House, the recently-completed Cornish Pump Engine is now part of many public tours and special events.
-Phone the Visitor Center at 530-273-8522 or visit http://www.empiremine.org for further details.
+Phone the Visitor Center (530) 273-8522 or visit http://www.empiremine.org for further details. — By Courtney Ferguson

 Trending Sitewide

-- THE UNION NOW: Election 2018 results; live feed from the newsroom
+- THE UNION NOW: LATEST Election 2018 results; live feed from the newsroom

+- Linda Campbell, trustee of Nevada Joint Union board, arrested on contempt charge